Albert-Gamarro/ml-fitness-tracking-barbell-exercises/README.md

 - **Stay motivated and engaged** by working on a project that combines something I'm passionate about: fitness and machine learning

 > ⚠️ No shortcuts.
 No pre-written code.
 Just pure hands-on learning and problem-solving.

+## 📌 Why this matters to me

+I go to the gym often and this project hits that sweet spot between **technical growth** and **personal interest**.
+It helped me level up for professional skills and knowledge, gaining practical experience that I can apply to similar challenges in my career and future projects, all while staying deeply engaged.

+> This repo isn’t about perfection — it’s about progression.
+> Every commit is part of the learning journey.

+## 📝 Credits

+This project follows the structure and logic from Dave Ebbelaar's guide on building an ML pipeline.
+While no starter code was provided, his detailed explanations served as the blueprint for the work.
+All code and implementation were written by me, following his step-by-step approach
+---

 ## 🧠 What’s this project about?